The Capstone Guide and FAQ’s

-The Major Project is a course that most Sociology students take in their second-to-last or last semester here at the University.
+The Capstone (formally called the Major Project) is a course that most Sociology students take in their second-to-last or last semester here at the University.
 This site will give you an overview of the course, what you need to do before you can take it, and cover some FAQ’s.
 The course is currently 4 credits, but is scheduled to move to 3 credits effective Spring 2019.

-Special Note for B.S.
-Students – your sub-plan courses do NOT need to be completed, but we do encourage you to have them done since you can draw upon what you learned in those classes in the Capstone class.
+Special Note for B.S. students – your Sub-Plan courses do NOT need to be completed, but we do encourage you to have them done since you can draw upon what you learned in those classes in the Capstone class.
 The calculus course and Data Analysis course similarly do NOT need to be completed before taking the Capstone course, but students are encouraged to have those done as well.

 Again, all students must be registered for Soc 4966W or 4977V/4978V within the first two weeks of the start of registration, absolutely no exceptions.
 This is done for a number of administrative (e.g. classroom assignment must fit the size of the enrollment) and academic reasons (e.g. your instructor may be sending you information to help prepare for the course).
 We expect seniors to register in a timely manner.

-In response to enrollments, Summer 2017 is the last summer term in which we will offer the Major Project course.
-Going forward, all students will take the Major Project in either Fall or Spring semesters.
+In response to enrollments, Summer 2017 is the last summer term in which we will offer the Capstone course.
+All students will take the Capstone course in either Fall or Spring semesters.

 What is the course?

-The course will also guide you through the process of writing your senior project paper, a graduation requirement for all Sociology majors.
-Often, there is an option for your senior research project to be linked to community service learning.
+The course will also guide you through the process of writing your Capstone paper, a graduation requirement for all Sociology majors.
+Often, there is an option for your Capstone to be linked to community service learning.